TormodLandet/Ocellaris/documentation/user_guide/input/solver.rst

 Use the initial condition C++ code (possibly containing the time variable ``t`` which will be updated for each time step) to define the velocity and pressure for all time steps.
-This can be usefull for testing other parts of the Ocellaris solution framework with a known Navier-Stokes solution.
+This can be useful for testing other parts of the Ocellaris solution framework with a known Navier-Stokes solution.